Fitbit Luxe review: A discreet fitness tracker for gym-goers

 - Water resistant: Up to 50m

 - RRP: $129.95 / £109.99

 The Fitbit Luxe is undoubtedly a fitness tracker for gym-goers, rather than runners, who want to keep their tracking visibly low-key while still getting all the important stats and insights on their health.

-As a fan of both these activities myself, I noticed that the Luxe doesn’t have onboard GPS (unlike the Fitbit Versa 3 and other smartwatch models).
+As a fan of both these activities myself, I noticed that the Luxe doesn’t have onboard GPS (unlike the Fitbit Versa 3 and the newest Fitbit models).
 This means that running and other distance-measured activities aren’t always 100% accurate, but normally only by less than a kilometer.
 The biometrics, including heart rate tracking abilities, more than compensate for this though if you’re only looking to use your Fitbit in the gym, or other activities where GPS isn’t a requirement.

 Appearance-wise, it’s definitely one for those who don’t want to make a statement out of their tracker.
 While other Fitbits, even other trackers like the Fitbit Charge 4, will take up all available space on your wrist, the Luxe can even be worn discreetly on the side of your regular watch.
 Available with the limited edition gorjana Soft Gold Stainless Steel Parker Link Bracelet strap (at $70 / £70 more), you could also easily style it out as jewelry.

 What is the Fitbit Luxe like to use?

 The Luxe is incredibly easy to use, with all essential programs available in just a few steps.
 But this is hardly surprising; Fitbit just doesn’t make hard-to-use fitness trackers.
 Out of all those I’ve tested, none have been particularly difficult to work thanks to the brand’s standard on-screen navigation system and accompanying app.
 The Luxe is no different, with its simple time display homepage and easy swipe-through list.